On behalf of Computing At School

 There are two teachers on this course, both of whom have extensive experience of teaching Computer Science at GCSE and A Level.
 They have been extensively involved with the OCR Examination Board in providing resources, training, assessment and examinations

-Darren is Head of Computing at the Royal Grammar School in High Wycombe.
-He is also a CAS Master Teacher and leads the Buckinghamshire CAS Hub.
-He has been teaching A-Level Computer Science since the 1990s and GCSE Computing since the course started in 2010.
-He has been an active and leading member of CAS and has successfully delivered a series of CPD events aimed at supporting teachers at all levels, Primary to Secondary.
-He is also a lead trainer for OCR for their GCSE Computing courses, and has been a member of the assessment and examination team for a number of years.
-Ilia Avroutine:
+Leader Bucks CAS Hub; CAS Master Teacher; and Head Of Computing, Royal Grammar School, High Wycombe, Buckinghamshire, HP13 6QT.
+Darren has been teaching A-level Computer Science since the 1990's and GCSE Computing since the course started in 2010.
+He has been an active and leading member of Computing at Schools and has successfully delivered a series of CPD events aimed at supporting teachers at all levels from primary right up to secondary level

 Ilia teaches Computer Science at the Royal Grammar School.
-He has taught A-Level Computer Science for five years, having previously taught Computing in Canada.
-He co-leads the CAS Bucks Hub and has run a number of training events around the country.
-He has a wide experience of teaching Computing and has co-authored the new Key Stage 3 Computing textbook for Hodders.
-He has also been appointed a lead trainer for OCR on the “Debugging the Problem” Python course, and is an examiner for OCR A-Level Computer Science.
+He has taught A level Computer Science for 5 years having previously taught Computing in Canada.
+Ilia co-leads the CAS Bucks Hub and has run a number of training events around the country.
+Ilia has a wide experience of teaching Computing and has co-authored the new Key Stage 3 Computing textbook for Hodders

 Light refreshments available